 Center for Visual Music

-CVM Store: Documentaries
+CVM Store: Documentaries about Visual Music and Abstract Art

 Video Out: The Story of VJ'ing and Live Video Art.
 DVD, NTSC.

 From the psychedelic light shows of the 1960's to the heady, early days of experimental video art; from New York's nascent Soho Scene to today's techno underground, Video Out tells the story of live video art over the last thirty years.
 Featuring: Steina and Woody Vasulka, Bill Etra, Kurt Ralske, Benjamin Weil, Carl Goodman, Angie Eng, The Light Surgeons, Joshua White, Glen McKay, George Stadnik, and many others.
 Produced and Directed by Meredith Finkelstein and Paul Vlachos, 2005.
 Approx 80 minutes.
-(Quicktime trailer)
+Temporarily out of stock (Quicktime trailer)

 Private home use $30.
 Institutions $100. (does not include public performance rights)